Academic Regulations for the College of Fine, Performing, and Communication Arts

 To be eligible for candidacy, the student must file an official, approved Plan of Work.
 The Plan of Work should provide for effective concentration in a major field, with proper supporting courses in related fields.
 All master’s applicants should file the Plan of Work with their respective department's Graduate Officer.
 In preparing a Plan, students should evaluate with care their personal and professional objectives as well as all degree and departmental requirements.
 Normally, students enrolled in master’s degree programs are expected to file a Plan of Work by the time the equivalent of eight to twelve graduate credits have been earned.
 In the Master of Fine Arts program, however, the Plan of Work should be filed by the time the equivalent of fourteen to eighteen credits have been earned.
 Candidacy must be authorized by the time twelve to eighteen graduate credits have been earned (dependent upon the applicant’s degree program) or subsequent registration may be denied.
 Plans are filed with the department’s Graduate Officer.
 Once the Plan of Work has been approved, the form to change the student’s classification from ‘applicant’ to ‘candidate’ will be processed by the department Graduate Officer.

 Ph.D. applicants should file the Plan of Work with the Graduate School, when approximately forty credits beyond the baccalaureate degree have been earned.
-In addition to filing the Plan, the student must have satisfied the foreign language requirements, must have passed the Final Qualifying Examination (written and oral), and must have submitted and received the Graduate Dean’s approval on the Dissertation Outline before the doctoral committee will recommend candidacy.
+In addition to filing the Plan, the student must have passed the Final Qualifying Examination (written and oral), and must have submitted and received the Graduate Dean’s approval on the Dissertation Outline before the doctoral committee will recommend candidacy.

 Commencement: Students are required to file an Application for Graduation online through Academica no later than the end of the fourth week of classes in the intended term of graduation.
 Information concerning commencement announcements, caps and gowns, invitations, tickets, time and place, assembling and other relevant items will be sent via email to graduates prior to the event.
 Candidates for advanced degrees are requested and expected to attend the commencement at which the University confers upon them the honor of the degree earned.